 Recent experience includes:

-- Advising a Middle-Eastern client on a multi-billion-dollar reorganisation of its shipping, marine services and logistics group.
+- advising a Middle-Eastern client on a multi-billion-dollar reorganisation of its shipping, marine services and logistics group;

-- Advising a board of a UK listed company as to their statutory duties in light of concerns raised by bond holders as regards the repayment of their bonds at maturity
+- advising a board of a UK listed company as to their statutory duties in light of concerns raised by bond holders as regards the repayment of their bonds at maturity.

-Formal Insolvency Work
+Formal Insolvency work

-- Acting for the administrators of Destiny Wireless Limited.
+- acting for the administrators of HonestJohn.co.uk Limited.
 Advising on their appointment, the disposal of the business and assets;

-- Advising the sole shareholder of Pavetesting Limited on the impact of the sole director placing the company in administration, negotiating the company's successful return to the solving using the CVA process and the potential claims against third parties.
+- advising the sole shareholder of Pavetesting Limited on the impact of the sole director placing the company in administration, negotiating the company's successful return to the solving using the CVA process and the potential claims against third parties;

-- Advising a group of ship owners on the impact of the CVA of Plexus Cotton Limited; the client having suffered significant losses including ship arrests.
+- advising a group of ship owners on the impact of the CVA of Plexus Cotton Limited; the client having suffered significant losses including ship arrests;

-- Advising a PE fund on the group re-organization and subsequent sale.
-Tasks involved advising on the creation of a toxic group in order to transfer the non-performing companies, the appointment of administrators over that group and subsequent sale.
+- advising a PE fund on the group re-organisation and subsequent sale.
+Tasks involved advising on the creation of a toxic group in order to transfer the non-performing companies, the appointment of administrators over that group and subsequent sale;